CynthiaNapoleon/FlightOperation_Analytics/README.md

 approximately 3-4 minutes of flight availability per rotation.
 Stakeholders should prioritize a ground-handling audit at these high-variance hubs to convert "idle gate time" back into "revenue-generating air time."
-- **D) Network Vulnerability: The 18:00 Breaking Point Analysis:**\
+- **D) Network Vulnerability: The 18:00 System Fatigue:**\
-The "Network Breaking Point": 6:00 PM System Fatigue Our network reaches its maximum operational vulnerability at 18:00 (6:00 PM), a window we’ve identified as the true "System Sickness" hour because delays reach their daily peak of 25.92 minutes despite flight volume (3,714) being lower than the morning rush (3,822).
+ Our network reaches its maximum operational vulnerability at 18:00 (6:00 PM), a window we’ve identified as the true "System Sickness" hour because delays reach their daily peak of 25.92 minutes despite flight volume (3,714) being lower than the morning rush (3,822).
 This revelation is weighty because it proves our evening delays are not caused by traffic density,